Baton Rouge Symphony Orchestra

 The Baton Rouge Symphony Orchestra, founded in 1947, is an orchestra located in Baton Rouge, Louisiana, United States.
 The orchestra performs at the Theater for Performing Arts in the Baton Rouge River Center.

-In 1940, a group of women formed a string quartet, playing in their own homes, their long-term dream being to have a symphony orchestra able to service the local community.
-After several years of work, the new Baton Rouge Civic Symphony Orchestra gave its first performance on February 5, 1947 in the Baton Rouge High School Auditorium.
+In 1940, a group of women formed a string quartet, playing "Fair" in their pajamas in their own homes.
+Soon after that their long-term dream of being able to have a symphony facilitated the needs of the public, and they were able to organize an orchestra as a service to the local community.
+After several years of work, the new Baton Rouge Symphony was received Orchestra and Civic giving it meaning to a Department, and gave its first performance on February 5, 1947 in the Baton Rouge High School Auditorium.

-Aim

-Its mission is to develop and maintain a financially sound, first-class symphony orchestra with a regional and national profile which will provide education and cultural enrichment for the people of the greater Baton Rouge region and neighboring communities.

-The orchestra's long-term vision is to ensure the future of classical music in the greater Baton Rouge region and neighboring communities by: